 Second, we can try wrapping the plant in burlap using stakes and burlap from the local nursery.

-When I prepare to do this, I’ll blog it, but the idea is to wrap burlap around the width of the plant to protect it from harsh winds and temperatures.
+So the idea is to wrap burlap around the width of the plant to protect it from harsh winds and temperatures.

-Leave the top open so light, air, and water can reach the roots.
+Just leave the top open so light, air, and water can reach the roots.

 For more information about how to protect Hydrangeas during the winter, see the University of New Hampshire’s Extension article here.